Solid Surface Worktops

 What must I have on site when you arrive to do the templating?

 Before the survey you need to ensure all cabinets are level, have sufficient braces and are secure firmly to the wall.
-Make sure you know the final location of the sinks, hobs, taps and any other fittings required with your solid surface countertops and have these available on site.
+Make sure you know the final location of the sinks, hobs, taps and any other fittings required with your solid surface worktops and have these available on site.
 Please ensure after the survey cabinets are not moved as the measurements taken during the survey are crucial for a perfect worktop installation.
 Any changes after the survey will cause significant delays and incur extra charges.

 Can we plaster the walls after you have templated?